Check Out This Delicious Mango Margarita Cupcake Recipe!

-I’ve always enjoyed cooking and baking but I hate the clean up so I don’t do it nearly as often as I would like to.
+What sounds better than a Mango Margarita Cupcake Recipe?
+I’ve always enjoyed cooking and baking but I hate the clean up so I don’t do it nearly as often as I would like to but this recipe is worth it!

 Last Christmas I was on dessert duty and I decided to do something different for the adults.
 I had been looking up recipes and came across this one by FromMyTinyKitchen.